-Declaration of land as land for the settlement in an unstructured manner by a traditional community or indigent households
+Declaration of land as land for the settlement in an unstructured manner by a traditional community.

-- 178.(1) The Municipality may declare land as land for the settlement in an unstructured manner by a traditional community or indigent households, if- - (a) the land is occupied or earmarked for occupation by three or more households; - (b) the households are settled on the land or will be settled on it in an unstructured manner; - (c) the majority of the households that are settled on the land or will be settled on it will not be able to afford to comply with the application process contemplated in Schedule 4; and - (d) the Municipality has designated the land in its Spatial Development Framework as land to which shortened land use development procedures apply as contemplated in section 21(I)(ii) of the Spatial Planning and Land Use Management Act. - (2) The Municipality must map land declared as land for the settlement in an unstructured manner by a traditional community or indigent households. - (3) The Municipality must publish on its website- - (a) its decision declare land as land for the settlement in an unstructured manner by a traditional community or indigent households; and - (b) mapping showing land that it has declared as land for the settlement in an unstructured manner by a traditional community or indigent households.
+- 178.(1) The Municipality may declare land as land for the settlement in an unstructured manner by a traditional community, if- - (a) the land is occupied or earmarked for occupation by three or more households; - (b) the households are settled on the land or will be settled on it in an unstructured manner; - (c) the majority of the households that are settled on the land or will be settled on it will not be able to afford to comply with the application process contemplated in Schedule 4; and - (d) the Municipality has designated the land in its Spatial Development Framework as land to which shortened land use development procedures apply as contemplated in section 21(I)(ii) of the Spatial Planning and Land Use Management Act. - (2) The Municipality must map land declared as land for the settlement in an unstructured manner by a traditional community. - (3) The Municipality must publish on its website- - (a) its decision declare land as land for the settlement in an unstructured manner by a traditional community; and - (b) mapping showing land that it has declared as land for the settlement in an unstructured manner by a traditional community.